imagdalene/aws-cloudformation-user-guide/doc_source/aws-resource-ses-receiptruleset.md

 For information about setting up receipt rule sets, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-receipt-rule-set.html)\.

 You can execute this operation no more than once per second\.
+If a ReceiptRuleSet is created, it does not necessarily become active even if the ReceiptRules it contains are active.
+Manual intervention at AWS Console or using the aws-cli is still needed to turn this ruleset on.

 ## Syntax<a name="aws-resource-ses-receiptruleset-syntax"></a>